DataCrunch-io/datacrunch-public/docs/Reference/Authentication.md

 These credentials will be used like a username & password for your application.

 Store the client secret safely!
-If you want to access it in your code, it's best to export it to an [environment variable](https://en.wikipedia.org/wiki/Environment_variable).
+If you want to access it in your code, it's recommended to export it to an [environment variable](https://en.wikipedia.org/wiki/Environment_variable).

 ## How to generate Access & Refresh tokens: